The Fantastic Four: First Steps: Filming

-Location shooting occurred at Durdle Door in Dorset, England, in mid-October.
+Location shooting occurred at Durdle Door in Dorset, England, in mid-October for a scene featuring Johnny that was ultimately cut from the film.
+Another deleted scene involved a conversation between Johnny and the Silver Surfer at the Baxter Building.
 Lyonne finished filming her scenes later that month.
 In mid-November, Sarah Niles was revealed to have been cast.
-Filming took place from November 19–22 at the Palace of Congresses in Oviedo, Spain, for scenes set at the headquarters of the United Nations.
-Filming also took place in the Middleton mine in Derbyshire Dales, England, and wrapped at the end of November.
+Filming took place from November 19–22 at the Palace of Congresses in Oviedo, Spain, for scenes set in the lobby of the Baxter Building and the assembly hall of the Future Foundation.
+Filming also took place in the Middleton mine in Derbyshire Dales, England, with a 725 ft section of the mine decorated with weathered pipes and other industrial props for scenes set in Mole Man's underground realm of Subterranea.
+Filming wrapped at the end of November, having lasted 85 days.

 Post-production

-Nona Khodai and Tim Roche edited the film.
 In April 2025, Mark Gatiss was revealed to be appearing as Ted Gilbert, the talk show host of The Ted Gilbert Show.
+He was offered the role without having to audition.
 A month later, sound designer Matthew Wood was revealed to be the voice of H.E.R.B.I.E.
-Additional photography occurred by then, including to add a sequence where Shalla-Bal's backstory is shown.
+He had previously voiced the Quantumnauts, the foot soldiers of Kang the Conqueror, in Quantumania.
+Additional photography occurred by then, with Garner seen filming in Los Angeles, California, for a scene depicting Shalla-Bal's origin story, set on her home planet Zenn-La.
 Shakman said the character's role had evolved throughout the writing process, and he came to feel during post-production that her backstory—in which she chooses to give herself to Galactus to save her planet and family—was reflective of the film's themes and the Fantastic Four's choices.
 Shakman decided that the backstory should be seen by the audience.
-The film's final screenwriting credits were determined through arbitration with the Writers Guild of America, with the screenplay attributed to Friedman, Pearson, Kaplan, and Springer from a story by Pearson, Kaplan, Springer, and Kat Wood.
-Pearson's work on the film included moving the birth of Reed and Sue's son, Franklin Richards, from the beginning of the film to during the team's space escape from Galactus in the middle of the film, along with moving the final fight against Galactus from space to Earth to highlight Galactus' scale.
+The creative team also considered the idea of having Shalla-Bal's characteristic silvery appearance shift to gold—drawing inspiration from the character Frankie Raye / Nova—whenever she used her powers.
+The film's final screenwriting credits were determined through arbitration with the Writers Guild of America (WGA), with the screenplay attributed to Friedman, Pearson, Kaplan, and Springer from a story by Pearson, Kaplan, Springer, and Kat Wood.
+Pearson's work on the film included moving Franklin's birth from the beginning of the film to during the team's space escape from Galactus in the middle of the film, along with moving the final fight against Galactus from space to Earth to highlight Galactus's scale.
 He also worked on Johnny researching and unlocking Shalla-Bal's language, with his drafts having more "flirtatious" moments between the two than what was in the final film.